 - Help you navigate the hospital setting

-- Offer guidance before your child returns home
+- Offer guidance and support as your child prepares to return home

-- Provide transitional counseling from active treatment to after completion of treatment and from pediatric care to adult care
+- Provide transitional counseling upon completion of active treatment or when transitioning from pediatric to adult care

-- Provide information about and referrals to community resources such as wish groups, financial resources including Social Security benefits and health care and insurance resources
+- Provide information about and referrals to local and nationwide community, financial and health care resources, including wish groups

-If your child is going to receive treatment, a social worker will meet with you to complete a social history.
-This information about your background will help your medical and psychosocial team members as they plan and discuss treatment with you.
-It also provides you with the opportunity to talk with your social worker about what services you think would be helpful to you and your family.
+If your child is going to receive treatment at St. Jude, a social worker will meet with you to complete a psychosocial history.
+This information about your child's background and your family's unique strengths and needs will help your medical and psychosocial team members as they plan and discuss treatment with you.
+You will also have an opportunity to talk with your social worker about the services that would be most beneficial to you and your family.

 Social workers are available Monday through Friday during regular business hours (8 a.m. to 4:30 p.m.).
 A social worker is also onsite Saturday and Sunday during regular business hours.
 After hours, a social worker is on call for urgent needs.

 When should you talk to your social worker?